Helping millions of people navigate the world of technology.

 DISM /Online /Cleanup-Image /RestoreHealth

 This might take a while.
-After the scan is complete, restart your PC and check if the issue is still there.
+After the scan is complete, restart your PC and check if the issue persists.

 It’s possible that you can’t turn on the Windows Firewall due to misconfigured or corrupted settings.
 If that’s the case, resetting firewall settings should restore normalcy.
-Here are the steps for the same.
+Here’s how to do so.

 Open Windows Defender Firewall Settings

-Step 2: Select the Restore defaults option from the left pane.
+Step 2: Select Restore defaults from the left pane.

 Restore Windows Firewall Settings